Kit Kittredge: An American Girl: Development

 Ideas of a possible feature film revolving around the character had been discussed by the company for several years, although American Girl president Ellen L. Brothers stated that "it was all brand new to us", and had to explore the feasibility of a live-action film by producing made-for-television adaptations of American Girl characters.
 After the successes of Samantha: An American Girl Holiday and succeeding TV movies, several options were considered on making the transition to a theatrical feature.

-Production of the film, which involved finalizing the script and cast, film preparations and principal photography, took up roughly four months due to limitations on part of Abigail Breslin's availability before starting another production.
+Production of the film, which involved finalizing the script and cast, film preparations and principal photography, took up roughly four months due to limitations on part of Abigail Breslin's availability before starting another production (Nim's Island).
 Camera angles were also put into consideration, with the film crew being careful not to shoot areas or objects on the set location that would be out of place in the 1930s setting.
 A multiple-camera setup was also used to speed up the process.
 Filming was done in and around Toronto, and in Tottenham, Ontario in the summer of 2007.

 The costume department made use of vintage photographs by Dorothea Lange and old Sears-Roebuck catalogues for creating the cast's Depression-era clothing.
 As the Kittredge family would spend less on extra clothing, the costumes were distressed using sandpaper and trisodium phosphate, fading the colors of the clothes to give a more aged, worn out feel.

 Among some of the vehicles used in the film, several 1934 Chrysler Airflows were used, one of which was driven by Kit's father.
 Besides the Airflow, a green 1933 Plymouth PC sedan and several 1933 Dodge DPs were also used.
 The car lot was portrayed as a Chrysler-Plymouth-Dodge dealership in Cincinnati in 1934.
 An antique 'Peter Whit' Toronto Transit Commission street car stood in for a City of Cincinnati one.

+Coinciding with the film's release were video games based on the character, notably American Girl: Kit Mystery Challenge! for the Nintendo DS.